 An eligible sponsor's children include adopted children, recognized natural children, stepchildren, and foster children who live with the sponsor.
-If the parents are unmarried, legally separated with joint custody, or divorced, their children are eligible if they live with the sponsor at least 25 percent of the time in the month the children receive care.
+If family members are geographically separated or the parents are divorced, their children are eligible if they live with the sponsor at least 25 percent of the time in the month the children receive care.